It's Your Choice 2017

 The medical deductible is $250 per individual and $500 per family for the It’s Your Choice Health Plan.
 Keep in mind that certain preventive services are covered at 100%.
 Office visit copayments and prescription drug costs are not subject to the deductible and do not apply towards meeting the deductible.

-Beginning in 2016, all eligible medical charges are subject to the annual deductible.
+All eligible medical charges are subject to the annual deductible.
 There are two exceptions:

 These visits are not subject to the deductible, but any additional services you receive (e.g., lab work or testing) may be subject to the deductible and any applicable coinsurance.
 Remember that preventive services are 100% paid for by your health plan.